glouppe/info8002-large-scale-data-systems/lecture1.md

     - Two nodes need to *agree* on a *value*.
     - They communicate by *messages* using an *unreliable channel*.

-- Agreement is a core problem.
+- **Agreement** is one of the core problems of distributed systems.

+---

+class: middle, center

+# Outline

 ---